 11.2.0 General

 The MC gateway UE offers access to the MC server for several MC clients as shown in Figure 11.2.0-1.
 The MC clients can be either located in the MC gateway UE or in non-3GPP devices connected to the MC gateway UE via non-3GPP access.
+The necessary configuration data defined in Annex A is provided to the MC client and the device that hosting the MC clients, i.e., either non-3GPP device or MC gateway UE, for access the MC service.

 For non-3GPP devices which can host an MC client, the MC gateway UE enables connectivity to the MC server.
 For non-3GPP devices which cannot host the MC client, the MC gateway UE hosts the instantiation of the MC client for the non-3GPP device.